malpa222/portfolio/_pages/portfolio/lo1.md

 ## Professional application

-[comment]: # - Professional application in a real(istic) setting, to show for being a competent specialist.
-[comment]: # This includes following a structured approach, and combining technical skills with
-[comment]: # professional skills like communication and organisation.

-[comment]: # - Professional application.
-How did you apply your skills and show for being a competent
-[comment]: # specialist in practice?
-For this you typically describe:
-[comment]: # - a project or assignment where you can be the professional specialist
-[comment]: # - the process and steps followed in your professional application
-[comment]: # - the results that you achieved with links to your work

 I have applied the gained knowledge in the group project assignments that I have performed throughout the semester.
 The main goal of our group project was to research how a pen test can be provided as a service.
 The company that created the assignment was IT-Workz.
 They wanted us to conduct a penetration test with a fire safety company Hoefnagels.
-The assignment was not big enough to be called a red teaming operation, however the security assessment required using the common techniques used by the red teamers.
+The assignment was not big enough to be called a red teaming operation, however the penetration test required using the common techniques used by the red teamers.
 We have planned our work using the DOT Research Framework, which allowed us to plan how are we going to approach the requirements presented by the stakeholders.
 You can find more details about our research in in my [group project research description](https://malpa222.github.io/portfolio/group/description#research-questions).